MetaMask/snaps/docs/internals/platform/snaps-registry.md

 # Snaps Registry

-The Snaps Registry contains a list of snaps that are available to be installed (allow-listed) and snaps that are blocked from being installed (block-listed).
+The Snaps Registry contains a list of Snaps that are available to be installed (allow-listed) and Snaps that are blocked from being installed (block-listed).
 At the moment, the registry is a JSON file that is hosted on the MetaMask infrastructure.
 In the future, we may move to a smart contract based registry.

-The registry is used by the [Snap Controller] to determine which snaps are allowed to be installed.
-The [Snap Controller] will check the registry when a snap is installed, and if the snap is not in the registry, it will not be installed.
+The registry is used by the [Snap Controller] to determine which Snaps are allowed to be installed.
+The [Snap Controller] will check the registry when a Snap is installed, and if the snap is not in the registry, it will not be installed.

 ## JSON-based registry